8rightside/Resistance/README.md

 - Swift Playground full of example code

 ## Usage
-### Creating a `Resistor`
+### Creating a Resistor
 The most basic, and likely the thing you'll want to do most often, is to create a resistor.
-A Resistor is represented using an enum with associated values for the digit, multiplier and tolerance bands, themselves represented by enums.
+A `Resistor` is represented using an enum with associated values for the digit, multiplier and tolerance bands, themselves represented by enums.
 The following demonstrates how simple it is to create a new resistor variable.
 ```swift
 let fourBand = Resistor.fourBand(.brown, .black, .red, .gold)
 let fiveBand = Resistor.fiveBand(.yellow, .violet, .black, .red, .gold)
 let sixBand = Resistor.sixBand(.blue, .grey, .black, .black, .gold, .brown)
 ```

-### `Resistor` Properties
+### Resistor Properties
-The Resistor type is implemented using an enum with associated values for the digit, multiplier and tolerance rating.
+The `Resistor` type is implemented using an enum with associated values for the `digit`, `multiplier` , `tolerance` rating, and `coefficient` rating.
 These associated values can be pulled out in the usual way with a switch statement, but it's much easier to use the built in properties to do so.
 ```swift
 let fourBand = Resistor.fourBand(.green, .blue, .red, .gold)